 Where to stay in Ronda

 While there are loads of B&B’s and hotels in Ronda I think this is one place where its worth the splurge.
-I’d suggest the Parador de Ronda – located on the edge of the gorge.
-We stayed here for two nights and reveled in the views.

-Further reading on biking in Spain
+Further reading on Europe

 Click on the photo to bookmark to your Pinterest boards.